Arenaa/DISRPT-Task3/README.md

 # DISRPT 2025

-Tools for supervised multi-class discourse-relation classification over a unified 17-label inventory: paired EDU-level units go through a data pipeline (`.rels` → cleaned TSV), then encoder-based classifiers (frozen linear head, full fine-tuning, framework-conditioned, metadata-prefixed variants) or decoder-only instruction tuning (Qwen).
-Outputs land under `results/` by default.
+Multilingual cross-formalism discourse relation classification for DISRPT 2025 Task 3.
+Paired EDU-level units are processed through a data pipeline (`.rels` → cleaned TSV) and classified into a unified 17-label inventory using encoder-based models (XLM-RoBERTa: frozen, fine-tuned, framework-conditioned, and metadata-augmented variants) or decoder-only instruction tuning (Qwen3).
+Results are saved under `results/` by default.
 ## Getting started

 ### Requirements